-Best Homeschool Physics Curriculum Live Online Course 2023
+Best Homeschool Physics Curriculum Online Course

 "Physics that is understandable with middle school math skills is EXACTLY what a traditional science education is missing.
 It's truly the best homeschool physics curriculum." -- Dan T, parent and science teacher

-Best Homeschool Physics Curriculum 2022-23 Overview
+Best Homeschool Physics Curriculum Overview

-There are a total of 8 parts in the physics series, and we have a short physics demo course so you can see what the course materials look like.
+We will start at the beginning, and learners will develop the skill to make scientific drawings.
+We have a short physics demo course so you can see what the course materials look like.

-Best Homeschool Physics Course 2022-23 Topics
+Best Homeschool Physics Course Topics

 Lesson 1: Force Vectors

-Our homeschool physics live online course will discuss, analyze, and draw forces using arrows to represent the strength and direction of many common types of forces.
+Our homeschool physics online course will discuss, analyze, and draw forces using arrows to represent the strength and direction of many common types of forces.
 We’ll talk about the practical significance of Isaac Newton’s Law that “every action has an equal and opposite reaction.”
 We will understand how balancing forces result in resting objects while unbalanced forces result in motion.

 Lesson 2: Acceleration